ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** A hut full of laughter is richer than a palace full of sadness. — Zen Proverb
+> **Citacao:** Patience is a bitter plant, but its fruit is sweet. — Chinese Proverb

 fim do arquivo